Skiing in Val Gardena and Alpe di Siusi: Ultimate Guide to Italy’s Best Ski Resort

 Cross-Country Skiing and Winter Trails

-Alpe di Siusi also shines as a leading Nordic skiing destination, offering 80 km of designated trails for classic and skate styles.
+Alpe di Siusi is also a leading Nordic skiing destination, offering 80 km of designated trails.
 It makes sense, of course, that there’s lots of cross-country skiing available on Alpe di Siusi – it is, technically, a meadow.

 Trails are well-maintained and there’s snow all through the winter.